 French law does not lay down strict time limits for asylum seekers to lodge an application for asylum after entering the country.
 In practice, the late submission of an asylum application can be considered as an abuse of asylum procedures and can result in the treatment of the application under the accelerated procedure.
-Jurisprudence from several appeal courts emphasises, however, that late submission of an asylum application does not constitute in itself an element proving an abuse of asylum procedures.19 It should also be noted that in administrative detention centres, it is indicated to the persons held that their asylum application will not be admissible if it is lodged more than five calendar days after the notification of their rights read upon arrival.20
+Jurisprudence from several appeal courts emphasises, however, that late submission of an asylum application does not constitute in itself an element proving an abuse of asylum procedures.
+It is indicated to the persons held that their asylum application will not be admissible if it is lodged more than five calendar days after the notification of their rights read upon arrival.
+20

-A specific border procedure to request an admission into the country on asylum grounds is provided by French legislation21 for persons arriving on French territory through airports or harbours.
+A specific border procedure to request an admission into the country on asylum grounds is provided by French legislation for persons arriving on French territory through airports or harbours.
 The request

-16 Since 2009, the authority in charge of taking fingerprints and of granting (or refusing) the temporary residence permit for asylum seekers is the prefecture head of the region.
-This rule has several exceptions for the following regions which have several prefectures responsible for this step in the procedure: IIe-de-France, Alsace, Corsica, Pays de la Loire, Provence Alpes Cite d'Azur, Rhone Alpes and Bourgogne.
+Since 2009, the authority in charge of taking fingerprints and of granting (or refusing) the temporary residence permit for asylum seekers is the prefecture head of the region.
+This rule has several exceptions for the following regions which have several prefectures responsible for this step in the procedure: Ile-de-France, Alsace, Corsica, Pays de la Loire, Provence Alpes Cite d'Azur, Rhone Alpes and Bourgogne.
 See additional information on the Ministry of Interior website.)

-17 As set out in Article R. 742-1 of Ceseda (Code of Entry and Residence of Foreigners and of the Right to Asylum).
+As set out in Article R. 742-1 of Ceseda (Code of Entry and Residence of Foreigners and of the Right to Asylum).

-18 The address provided can be a personal address or a postal address through a registered NGO.
+The address provided can be a personal address or a postal address through a registered NGO.

-19 See for instance the Administrative Court of Appeal of Bordeaux decision n°08BX025815, 26 March 2009.
+See for instance the Administrative Court of Appeal of Bordeaux decision no 08BX025815, 26 March 2009.